Wake up your Winter Legs

 Avoid standing or sitting for long periods of time.
 Take a break, get up, move and improve your circulation with a little physical activity.
 Climb the stairs instead of taking the elevator, take a short walk, and set your watch to move around the house or office every 20-30 minutes

 Keep your weight under control.
 Knees and hips are usually affected with osteoarthritis, which is linked to obesity.
 Varicose veins may also be a by-product of excess weight

 Elevate your legs.
-This can be simply done when you are sitting on the lounge, lying in bed or using a leg rest under your desk.
+This can be simply done when you are sitting in the lounge, lying in bed, or using a leg rest under your desk.
 If your legs are particularly tired and puffy perhaps after an exhausting day, lie on the floor with your legs stretched up the wall for as short a time as 5 minutes.

 Stretching and exercising.
 To maintain good health, regular exercise keeps us healthy.
 To assist with good blood flow stretching after exercise is imperative for healthy legs.
 Swimming, walking, hiking and running are great exercises to improve both leg and body circulation.
 Step-ups, squats, lunges and calf raises are good leg sculpting exercises.

 Enjoy a cool bath or shower.
 After a long day on your feet or post-exercise, a bath with Epsom salts or a cooler shower will be more beneficial for healthy legs rather than extended exposure in saunas or hot baths which will cause veins to dilate and induce swelling.